-• Encourage the maintenance of disposal and processing capacity to meet the needs of the region.

-reduction and reuse, recycling and composting, and energy recovery.
-2.3 Please describe any services or activities that you can provide, or are currently providing, to the region to assist with meeting this regional goal.
-No. 4.
-Support and Encourage Innovative Technologies for Other Waste • iples for racinities to consider Encourage innovative technologies to reduce, manage, and process emerging waste streams.
-2.4 2.4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
-Please describe any services or activities that you can provide, or are currently providing, to the 2.4 Encourage innovative technologies to reduce, manage, and process emerging waste streams.
-Please describe any services or activities that you can provide, or are currently providing, to the
+N o 3.
+Measure Regional Waste Reduction Efforts Encourage the maintenance of disposal and processing capacity to meet the needs or region.
+Encourage efforts to reduce additional landfill capacity needs, including initiative source reduction and reuse, recycling and composting, and energy recovery.
+Please describe any services or activities that you can provide, or are currently provito the region to assist with meeting this regional goal. o.
+4. Support and Encourage Innovative Technologies for Other Waste Encourage innovative technologies to reduce, manage, and process emerging v streams.
+Please describe any services or activities that you can provide, or are currently provito the region to assist with meeting this regional goal.